rh-ecosystem-edge/accelerator_templates/nfd/custom_rules.md

 ```

 Which adds a label `feature.node.kubernetes.io/redhat-scsi-controller=true`
-if a pci device with the class of `0100` (a scsi controller) and also a vendor code of `1af4` (Red Hat) exists on the system.
+if a PCI device with the class of `0100` (a SCSI controller) and also a vendor code of `1af4` (Red Hat) exists on the system.
 We could allow for multiple classes from the same vendor by adding to the `class` expression, e.g

 ```
 class: {op: In, value: ["0100", "0300"]}